MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-advanced-examples.md

 ### Usage in minit for example 7

 Application of custom metric follows the standard requirements for aggregation per attribute value.
-Because expression uses *Duration()* and not attribute value, it is also applicable on edges (both in process map and statistics).
+Because the expression uses *Duration()* and not attribute value, it's also applicable on edges (both in process map and statistics).

 ## 8 Event-case-event aggregation

 Generic relation between events inside case.

-*How many events done by Michal were in cases touched by Peter?* Imagine 'Peter' is senior team member who is usually involved only in some troubles.
+*How many events done by Michal were in cases touched by Peter?* Imagine 'Peter' is a senior team member who is usually involved only in some troubles.
 We want to know how many times 'Peter' had to perform action when another user 'Michal' was involved in the same case.

-​Change question to generic form: *How many events per user were done in cases with Peter?*
+​Change the question to a generic form: *How many events per user were done in cases with Peter?*

 :::image type="content" alt-text="Screenshot of event-case-event aggregation." source="media/03-data-set-1.png":::